dee-here/social-media-api/README.md

 Install all the dependencies mentioned in package.json by running "npm i" from the root directory.
 Run the command "npm run start" to run the server.

 ## API Routes

 ### /api/users

 * `GET`     All users and their friends and thoughts data populated.
 * `GET`     A single user using its id and friends and thoughts data populated.
 * `POST`    Create a new user by specifying a unique username and email.
 * `PUT`     Update a user with its id.
 * `DELETE`  Delete a user with its id.
 Also remove that user from other users friends list.
-Also delete all the deleted users thoughts.
+Also delete all the deleted user's thoughts.

 ### /api/users/:userId/friends/:friendId

-* `POST`    Push a new user into the users friends array.
+* `POST`    Push a new user into the user's friends array.
-* `DELETE`  Delete a users friend and remove it from the users friends array.
+* `DELETE`  Delete a user's friend by removing it from the user's friends array.

 ### /api/thoughts